brow1633/network_bridge/README.md

-# Tether
+# Network Bridge
-**Tether** is a lightweight ROS2 node designed for robust communication between robotic systems over arbitrary network protocols.
-Supporting UDP and TCP protocols out of the box, Tether seamlessly bridges ROS2 topics across networks, facilitating effective remote communications between a base station and robotic systems, or between multiple robotic systems.
+**Network Bridge** is a lightweight ROS2 node designed for robust communication between robotic systems over arbitrary network protocols.
+Supporting UDP and TCP protocols out of the box, this packages seamlessly bridges ROS2 topics across networks, facilitating effective remote communications between a base station and robotic systems, or between multiple robotic systems.

 ## Installation
 Simply clone the repository into your ROS2 workspace and build with `colcon build`.